 How the right advice and information can lead to employment

 Migration advisory centres provide information on work and training opportunities at home and in Germany.
+Training and further education have resulted in over 85,000 new prospects.
+3,500 people have found jobs.

 Tunisian Ayman Knani is optimistic about the future.
 The German-Tunisian Centre for Jobs, Migration and Reintegration, which is jointly operated by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the Tunisian employment agency ANETI, has found him a place on a training course for people looking to start their own business.
 Knani would soon like to become self-employed and run a company that treats drinking water.